 - Decent but not pricey vodka.
 I got a 1.75 liter bottle of Svedka and only used about half of it to make 5 batches.
 But if you’re making more batches, or bigger batches, you might use the whole bottle.

-- Five 8.5 ounce flasks or bottles (you can buy the ones I used from Amazon).
+- Five 8.5 ounce flasks or bottles (you can buy them from Amazon or Container Store).
 To do this on the cheap, repurpose glass bottles that have screw on lids – beverage containers, salad dressing bottles, etc.